-Notable research areas for Medical Humanities faculty at Rice include death and dying; biological standards of living, climate, and disease; gender, sexuality, and disability; medicalization of reproduction and obstetric technologies; injury among military veterans; racial and ethnic health disparities; medicine and media; social and ethical aspects of digital health technologies and data privacy; anatomical museums and medical display; and digital medical humanities.
+Notable research areas for Medical Humanities faculty at Rice include death and dying; biological standards of living, climate, and disease; gender, sexuality, and disability; medicalization of reproduction and obstetric technologies; biomedical ethics; racial and ethnic health disparities; medicine and media; social and ethical aspects of digital health technologies and data privacy; anatomical museums and medical display; and digital medical humanities.
 Faculty research and teaching aims to expand access, diversity, and inclusiveness in the health professions through a focus on health disparities and disability.

+How many courses?
+6

 How many courses at the upper (300+) level?
+3

-3 What's the intro course?
+What's the intro course?
 MDHM 201